evidentlyai/evidently/docs/book/monitoring/workspace.md

 ---
-description: Connect to Evidently Cloud or self-hosted Workspace.
+description: Connect to the Evidently Cloud or a self-hosted Workspace.
 ---

 # What is a Workspace?